RECIPIENT / PROFILE

 Paper-based device for Colorimetric Detection of Ovarian Cancer Biomarker miRNA-665

-Institutions: Swiss Federal Institute of Technology Zürich (ETH)
+Swiss Federal Institute of Technology Zürich (ETH)

-Jessica Ooi Sui Ying is a hall tutor at University of Nottingham Malaysia Campus, whose current project revolves around developing an assay to detect the presence of an ovarian cancer biomarker called miRNA-665 in human serum.
-MicroRNAs (miRNA) are short ribonucleic acids (RNA) which have emerged as potential cancer biomarkers.
-However, these are usually present in small amounts in the bloodstream.
-Therefore, miRNAs must first be amplified before they can be detected.
+However, these are usually present in small amounts in the bloodstream and must first be amplified before they can be detected.
 This may be achieved using microarrays or reverse transcriptase polymerase chain reaction (RT-PCR).
 Unfortunately, these standard methods are time-consuming, laborious and require special equipment and expertise.
-Unlike these methods, my proposed assay aims to eliminate the need for complicated protocols, expensive equipment and highly skilled personnel.
+Unlike these methods, Jessica’s proposed assay aims to eliminate the need for complicated protocols, expensive equipment and highly skilled personnel.

 We use cookies to enhance your browsing experience and for analytical purposes.
 By continuing to browse, you are deemed to accept our use of cookies.
 Learn more about disabling cookies and our Privacy Statement here.